iamsainikhil/weather-react/README.md

 > **Note**: Dark Sky had been bought by Apple and is no longer accepting new signups.
 For more information, read this news **[here](https://blog.darksky.net/)**.

-**Follow the instructions only when you have a Dark Sky Account described in-detail **[here](https://www.notion.so/reactweather/Weather-React-Local-Setup-Branch-561fe5fa6cc546f588b93390de63ce21)** or below to set up the project locally on your machine.**
+**When you have a Dark Sky Account, follow the instructions described in-detail **[here](https://www.notion.so/reactweather/Weather-React-Local-Setup-Branch-561fe5fa6cc546f588b93390de63ce21)** or below to set up the project locally on your machine.**

 ## Basic Setup